PS662/HotelSearchCloud/README.md

 - Uses Kubernetes on top of these microservices to create a cluster and orchestrate.
 - Uses MongoDB for backend.

-#### The larger purpose of this project is to have a reusable code to quickly set up semantic search style projects using docker (compose), kubernetes and mongodb.
+<br> The larger purpose of this project is to have a reusable code to quickly set up semantic search style projects using docker (compose), kubernetes and mongodb.
-#### You can switch the backend NLP pipeline with more powerful models.
+<br> You can switch the backend NLP pipeline with more powerful models.

 ## Getting Started <a name = "getting_started"></a>